The Successful Hunt for a Missing Bruckner Society Plaque

 The brutal triple homicide has never been solved.
 The only link I could find is that the last name of the person who purchased the plaque at the tag sale has the same last name of one of the murder suspects.
 Now, if that was the last name of the person who SOLD the plaque at the tag sale, then I could possibly be venturing into dangerous territory.

 I have since learned that the tag sale, although located at a private home, was something of a community event.
 The woman who sold the plaque recalls that another woman had driven up and dropped off the plaque as her donation to the sale.
-Some people in Smithville are on the lookout for her small gray truck...
+For awhile some people in Smithville were on the lookout for her small gray truck but that trail has gone cold.

 |Some pictures of the plaque|